 Visa car rental insurance

-Car rental insurance comes standard with all Visa credit cards, though specific policies may vary by card issuer.
+Visa car rental insurance comes standard with all of the issuer’s credit cards, though specific policies may vary by card issuer.
 You’re covered up to the actual cash value of your rental vehicle.

 With most Visa cards, coverage is secondary in the US and primary internationally.
 Visa Infinite cards offer primary coverage.